castor-team/airflow-castor/README.md

-# Castor - A programming framework fro Apache Airflow
+# Castor - A programming framework for Apache Airflow
-Initial commit
-Second commit